mdnazril/dex-lab/README.md

 ## Movie Website

- A simple project to build a somewhat replicate real movie website.
+ A simple project to build a simple list of movie content management system.
 Built using ReactJs with Nextjs framework.

 ## preview/Link